Estimated reading time: 3 minutes

 Not sure if whether your soil has an active soil food web?
 If you don’t quite understand the key role it plays in the health of your garden, check out this short course.

 If you find the leaves are not breaking down fast enough you can help them along by mowing them with the mower or slasher.
-A sprinkle of compost on top, or a spray them with compost tea or worm juice can also help them along.
+A sprinkle of compost on top, or spray them with compost tea or worm juice can also help them along.

 Getting chooks or other animals on the job can really help too, as they’ll scratch and peck the leaves and help them to break down faster.